A Guide to Charge-Offs

 How does a charge off affect your credit score?

-A charge-off is a derogative entry on your credit report and can negatively affect your credit score.
+A charge-off is a negative entry on your credit report which could lower your credit score.
 It can affect your ability to qualify for future loans, your rental options, and even car insurance rates.

 SoFi Loan Products